amejiarosario/amejiarosario.github.io/source/_drafts/How-to-be-more-awesome-programmer-learning-data-structures-and-algorithms-free-online-course-tutorial.md

 So, why should you learn to write efficient algorithms?
 * Crush interview questions and land the tech job of your dreams.
-* You would become a much better developer and get better jobs
+* You would become a much better developer.
-* Spend less time debugging, optimizing and re-writing code
+* Spend less time debugging, optimizing and re-writing code.
-* Your code will run faster with the same hardware
+* Your code will run faster with the same hardware.
-* Your code might be use on medical fields and save millions of lives
+* Your code might be use to aid a discovery that save millions of lives

 Without further ado, Let’s save the world!

+# What are algorithms?

+Algorithms are steps of how to do some task.
+When you cook, you follow a recipe (or algorithms) to prepare a dish.
+If you play a game, you are devising strategies (or algorithms) to help you win.
+Likewise, algorithms in computers are a set of instructions used to solve a problem.
+There are "good" algorithms and "bad" algorithms.
+The good ones are fast, the bad ones are slow.
+Slow algorithms cost more money and make some calculations impossible in our lifespan!

+We are going to explore the basic concepts of algorithms.
+Also, we are going learn how to distinguish “fast” algorithms from “slow” ones.
+Or even better, you will be able to “measure” the performance of your own algorithms and improve them!

 # How to improve your coding skills?